karthik9845/MyProjects/README.md

 -    3.bs4 module (Beautiful Soup)

 **sendmail.py** - Can send emails through SMTP using smtplib module in python.
 In this I used only for gmail but can be used for other domains too.

+**xkcd_site.py** - This is used to download all the comics in xkcd.com website and store into folder named xkcd.
+It uses beautiful soup and requests module.